kolarski/rescheme/README.md

 __Options__

 * `addMissingKeys` - true/false (default: false) - With this parameter all keys not defined in the new schema will be copied over from the original JSON.
 Not implemented.

+## Note
+This is still in beta.
+Currently works only with flat schema format as shown in example.
+I'm working on arrays and recursive schema formats.
+Any ideas and contributions will be greatly appreciated.

 ## Author
 Alex Kolarski (aleks.rk@gmail.com)